fastify/fastify/docs/Reference/ContentTypeParser.md

 In the example from just above, it is noticeable that we need to specify each content type that we want to remove.
 To solve this problem Fastify provides the `removeAllContentTypeParsers` API.
 This can be used to remove all currently existing content type parsers.
-In the example below we achieve exactly the same as in the example above except that we do not need to specify each content type to delete.
+In the example below we achieve the same as in the example above except that we do not need to specify each content type to delete.
 Just like `removeContentTypeParser`, this API supports encapsulation.
 The API is especially useful if you want to register a [catch-all content type